openharmony/request_request_cangjie_wrapper/README.md

 ## Instructions For Use

-The following upload and download functions are provided
+The following upload and download functions are provided：

 - Create a task to upload or download.
 - Query the task based on the task id.